 5 – The Whole Plant Extract & Nothing but

-Just to make things more confusing, there are oils made from Whole Plant Hemp and Isolated Hemp!
+Just to make things more confusing, there are oils made from Whole Plant Hemp, and oils made from Isolated Hemp!
 Whole plant hemp is associated with high-grade CBD oil and is extracted from the seeds, stem, and stalk of the plant.
-Not only does the oil contain CBD, but it also has a full range of other natural additions such as terpenes, flavonoids, and “secondary” cannabinoids like CBG, CBC, and CBG-A.
+Not only does the oil contain CBD, but it also has a full range of other natural cannabis compounds such as terpenes, flavonoids, and “secondary” cannabinoids like CBG, CBC, and CBG-A.

-Research shows that CBD oil containing the above is more effective than its Isolated Hemp counterpart.
+Research shows that CBD oil containing the full cannabis spectrum is more effective than its Isolated Hemp counterpart.
 Isolated hemp relates to products containing the stock of the hemp plant only.
-The creators of these products remove the fatty acids, terpenes, and other cannabinoids found in the hemp plant’s Trichomes.
+The creators of these products remove all the fatty acids, terpenes, and other cannabinoids found in the hemp plant’s Trichomes.

-The CBD ‘crystals’ are the only remaining component and end product resembles a white powder – CBD in its purest form.
-Most experts agree that these products tend to degrade the synergistic properties of the hemp plant.
-As CBD isolate contains fewer cannabinoids than whole plant extracts, a far larger amount of hemp is required to extract a relatively small level of the isolate.
+The CBD ‘crystals’ are the only remaining component, and the end product resembles a white powder – CBD in its purest form.
+Most experts agree that these products tend to degrade the synergistic properties of the hemp plant, and as CBD isolate contains fewer cannabinoids than whole plant extracts, a far larger amount of hemp is required to extract a relatively small level of the isolate.
 For all practical purposes, a high quality full-spectrum oil is much preferred to a CBD isolate.

 Final Thoughts on How to Identify High-Grade CBD Hemp Oil

-There is an enormous amount of research which shows the efficacy of CBD in the treatment of a surprisingly wide range of medical conditions.
+There is an enormous amount of research which shows the efficacy of CBD in the treatment of a wide range of medical conditions.
 This versatile marijuana compound is a potential game changer in the medical field as it produces no high, but in order to receive its true therapeutic potential, you will need to sort out the high-grade CBD oils from the host of low quality garbage that’s out there.